 Developments in standards, protocols and technologies used on the internet take place at a very rapid rate.
 These notes are therefore not designed to be exhaustive, or to provide technical advice about current practices.
 In considering any complaints about access, the Commission would take into account the extent to which a service provider has attempted to utilise the best current information and advice regarding the development of accessible websites.
 This (the DDA and its advisory notes) does not imply that web resources be restricted to only plain black and white text, but rather there is a reminder that it is essential that where a feature does not provide equal accessibility, an effective accessible alternative must be provided, unless there is not a reasonable possibility of doing so.
 The provision of information and online services through the web is a service covered by the DDA.
 Equal access for people with a disability in this area is required by the DDA where it can reasonably be provided.
 This requirement applies to any individual or organisation developing a website or other web resource in Australia or placing or maintaining a web resource on an Australian server.
 This includes web pages and other resources developed or maintained for purposes related to employment; education; provision of services including professional services, banking, insurance or financial services, entertainment or recreation, telecommunications services, public transport services, or government services; sale or rental of real estate; sport; activities of voluntary associations; or administration of Commonwealth laws and programs.
 All these are areas specifically covered by the DDA.

 In addition to these specific areas, provision of any other information or other goods, services or facilities through the internet is in itself a service, and as such, discrimination in the provision of this service is covered by the DDA.
 The DDA applies to services whether provided for payment or not.
 Therefore, organisations who publish documents only in PDF form risk complaints through the DDA, unless they make their content available in another additional accessible format that distributes the meaning of the document structure, its design and content to mobile users, and must make this format available simultaneously with the PDF version.
-Web designers should also assume that majority of disabled users will not have access to the latest version of software or lack knowledge of its advanced features, and thus must consider and incorporate this in their initial design.
+Web designers should also assume that majority of users with disability will not have access to the latest version of software or lack knowledge of its advanced features, and thus must consider and incorporate this in their initial design.

 One of the issues within Australian accessibility policy is that the DDA has no explicit reference to ICT at all (no mention of computers) – despite it being mentioned in the advisory note.
 This is because it was created in 1992, and technology was not as advanced back then.
-This lack of explicit reference to ICT within the DDA is an issue in our contemporary society, as technology and computers are now used on a daily basis, as an important tool for completing work, thus the lack of reference, fails to acknowledge the requirements regarding technology advancement and sufficient accessibility for disabled Australians.
+This lack of explicit reference to ICT within the DDA is an issue in our contemporary society, as technology and computers are now used on a daily basis, as an important tool for completing work, thus the lack of reference, fails to acknowledge the requirements regarding technology advancement and sufficient accessibility for Australians with disability.